Gary Clark (musician): Songwriter and producer

-Around this time, Clark was increasingly working as a songwriter and record producer.
-He co-wrote and produced much of Lauren Christy's album Breed, the title track of which was a hit on the Billboard Alternative chart, and left Transister to devote more time to this.
+Clark has also worked as a songwriter and record producer.
+He co-wrote and produced much of Lauren Christy's album Breed.

-His collaboration with Natalie Imbruglia began when he and Eric Pressly re-mixed the single "Wishing I Was There" from her Left of the Middle album.
+Clark's collaboration with Natalie Imbruglia began when he and Eric Pressly re-mixed the single "Wishing I Was There" from her 1997 Left of the Middle album.
 He co-wrote and produced eight tracks on her subsequent album, White Lilies Island, and has contributed songs to all of her albums after that – Counting Down The Days, Glorious: The Singles 1997-2007, and Come To Life.

-In 2007, Clark moved from London to Los Angeles, where he lived until 2014.
-Clark co-wrote and co-produced the Ferras record Aliens And Rainbows with The Matrix for Capitol Records, tracks for Clique Girlz and British Band McFly.
-He produced and co-wrote the song "Got Dynamite" for Demi Lovato on her number 1 album Here We Go Again.

-In 2012, he co-wrote and produced 10 songs on Delta Goodrem's Child of the Universe, including the single "Wish You Were Here", which reached No. 2 on the ARIA charts.
+Clark produced and co-wrote the song "Got Dynamite" for Demi Lovato on her 2009 number one album Here We Go Again.
+In 2012, he co-wrote and produced ten songs on Delta Goodrem's Child of the Universe, including the single "Wish You Were Here", which reached number two on the ARIA charts.
+Clark co-wrote The Veronicas' song "Cold" and co-composed and co-performed the music on the 2016 film Sing Street.